Siege of Toul: Coup de Main

 At 1245, Zychlinski led the infantry column on an assault at the fortress.
 The 3rd pioneer company led the attack to reconnoiter the ditches.
 Skirmishers would follow and surround the fort, the ditch would be passed and an entrance gained through the north gate of the fortress.
 The pioneers reached the north side of the fortress under long-range rifle fire.
-The Germans found the found the northern glacis unfavorable to an assault and began to search for an eastern passage.
+The Germans found the northern glacis unfavorable to an assault and began to search for an eastern passage.
 After a gaining a position on the eastern side, they opened fire on the garrison.
 At 1300, the 93rd Regiment's fusilier battalion advanced in skirmishing order against the northern face and reached the main ditch, opening fire on the garrison deployed at the north gate ravelin.
 The 2nd Battalion of the 93rd Regiment advanced against the north-western side and engaged in a firefight in a skirmish line against the garrison.
 The drawbridge had been raised and no suitable location for an assault was found.
 The 2nd Battalion, 27th Regiment moved against the western side, crossing open ground and suffering heavy losses in the process, including the injuring of the battalion's commander Major Joffroy.
 They reached the foot of the glacis and received reinforcements from the 1st Battalion, which also suffered casualties, with the battalion commander Lieutenant-Colonel Werner wounded.
 The Bavarian lancer brigade reached the scene and opened fire with its horse artillery batteries on the fort.